dgroomes/jdk-playground/compiler-plugin/README.md

 * [x] DONE Scaffold the project
 * [x] DONE Implement.
 (Use GPT-4)
-* [ ] Fix up javac options.
+* [ ] IN PROGRESS Fix up javac options.
 I always get so turned around with the classpath, and now doubly so because with a plugin there is a "processor" classpath and the service loader framework is involved.
 * [ ] Print the line number and source file name instead of whatever number is being printed now.